 Tips for selling your skills to potential employers

-When applying for a job straight out of school or college, your CV might look a little bare because you’ve been busy getting an education; there wasn’t much time for part-time jobs or work experience.
-With this in mind, it can be hard to identify what exactly your skills are or how you show them in a CV, but they are there you just have to know how to frame them.
+When applying for a job straight out of school or college, your CV might look a little bare because you’ve been busy getting an education.
+There may not have been much time for part-time jobs or work experience.
+However, even without work experience, you can have so much valuable life experience which is applicable in a work setting.

-Sometimes you can be tempted to throw down every buzzword under the sun on your CV or list off a lot of skills in an interview when really there is no need.
-Everything should link back to the role you’re going for, so while you may be very confident working on your own, it might be better to stress your great communication skills if you’re applying for a team-orientated job.
-Also, remember that you’ve only got a limited amount of space within those two pages, so make it count!
+Everything should link back to the role you’re going for.
+While you may be very confident working on your own, it might be better to stress your great communication skills if you’re applying for a team-orientated job.
+Also, remember that you’ve only got a limited amount of space within those two pages, so make it count.

 Need more information?

 We are here to answer your questions and talk through your options.
 Our online chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm.
 Chat to us now about your situation.